 Instead, after learning new titles, they set them aside and move on to other music.

 Here are 6 reasons why building a sizable core repertoire elevates musical artistry and careers.

 By regularly reviewing our long-standing repertoire, we can perform the compositions with minimal effort, freeing us to be expressive and spontaneous in myriad ways.

 Practicing and performing compositions over long periods of time leads to profound mastery, provided that we practice deeply.
 And that mastery enables us to reach pinnacles of musical and technical fluency.

-With many titles stage-ready, we attract more engagements and can handle busy concert and gig schedules without exceeding our work capacity.
+With many solo and ensemble titles stage-ready, we attract more engagements and can handle busy concert and gig schedules without exceeding our work capacity.

 The music we become known for performing – i.e., our core repertoire – communicates our identities as musicians.
 By assembling distinctive repertoires along with must-know standards, we can not only win more bookings but also differentiate ourselves as artists.

 As we amass large repertoires across several styles, we acquire the flexibility to partner with diverse musicians, thereby expanding our musicality, connections, and appearances.

-Titles in our core repertoire require little practice time to prepare for performances, which helps us attain the work-life balance that underpins career sustainability.
+Titles in our core repertoire require relatively little practice time to prepare for performances, which helps us attain the work-life balance that underpins career sustainability.